bbepis/XUnity.AutoTranslator/README.md

 *NOTE: If the text to be translated includes rich text, it cannot currently be parameterized.*

 ### Regex Usage
 Text translation files support regexes as well.
-Always remember to use regexes sparingly and scope to avoid performance issues.
+Always remember to use regexes sparingly and scope them to avoid performance issues.

 Regexes can be applied to translations in two different ways.
 The following two sections describes these two ways: